 Location.
 Choose a safe space for you to get creative.
 I have many.
 When it’s warm I like going to this trail in the city that has a trickling stream and a waterfall.
 There are hardly ever other people around so it's perfect.
 It’s my secret gem.
 Most days I like writing on my couch with my favorite tools.
 More on that later.
 I suggest finding a place where its quiet or where you can drown out the noise like Starbucks or Barnes and Noble.
 I have to use my couch when the family is sleeping otherwise I can’t even hear myself think.

 Your canvas.
 I use three, my laptop, a journal (or three), and the notes app in my phone.
 There are lots of apps you can use.
 My Typewriter is a good one if you don’t have a typewriter.
 I do have one but its too much pressure to write and not be able to make a mistake.

 Environment.
 I find it helpful to make yourself as comfortable and serene as possible.
 It helps the mind let go.
 Light a candle.
 Grab a cozy blanket.
 Play music that inspires you softly in the background.
 Grab some tea or coffee.

 Inspiration.
 Speaking of music, create a playlist.
 I created some playlists on Spotify if you need some inspiration.
 Music nudges at your emotional buttons.
 Let it take you back to the past and write from there.
 I also listen to Youtube videos of spoken word poets to find inspiration.
 I listed some of my favorites here.
-I also will grab a poetry book that matches my mood at the time to help me find a theme or topic to write on if I’m feeling lost.
+Sometimes I will grab a poetry book that matches my mood at the time to help me get inspired when I’m feeling lost.

 Besides the tips above, just start writing.
 Write whatever comes into your head.
 Write your thoughts, what happened that day or what you wish would’ve happened.
 Write from your experience.
 I believe we live this life so we have a story to share and with them we can grow and inspire one another.